 “That was where my story took a turn,” says Martin.
 The pathology laboratory results indicated the tumor was a myeloid sarcoma, acute leukemia outside the bone marrow.
 Given the diagnosis was not a neurological tumor but rather an unusual form of acute leukemia, Dr. Zhu brought in Adan Rios, MD, professor in the Division of Oncology at McGovern Medical School, whose special interests include hematological malignancies (leukemia, lymphoma and multiple myeloma).

-Describing Martin’s diagnosis, Dr. Rios says, “The presence of leukemic tissue outside the bone marrow occurs in about 3 percent to 9 percent of patients with acute myeloid leukemia.
+Describing Martin’s diagnosis, Dr. Rios says, “The presence of leukemic tissue outside the bone marrow occurs in about 3% to 9% of patients with acute myeloid leukemia.
 It can occur in the skin or in any organ.
 In her case, it occurred as a very large mass that compressed her spinal cord on the right side from the level of the thoracic vertebral body eight (T8) down to the lumbar vertebral body L1 in the lumbo-sacral region, extending into the anterior portion of her abdomen.”

 Dr. Rios, who Martin describes as a “collaborative genius,” consulted with colleagues across multiple disciplines to create a care plan for Martin.
 In tandem, plans were made to initiate dose-intensive inpatient chemotherapy at Memorial Hermann-Texas Medical Center and to initiate a rehabilitation program at TIRR Memorial Hermann in the Texas Medical Center.